Skip to main content

 Managed databases are deployed in a cluster.
 A cluster is one or more database servers (nodes).
 Cluster nodes run on the cloud platform resources.

-Managed databases support monitoring, backups, and cluster scaling.
+Managed databases support monitoring, backups and scaling of the cluster.
 You can improve resiliency of the cluster and configure replication between nodes.

 Database settings are set by default when creating a cluster and depend on the cluster configuration and the database version.
 You can change them if necessary.

-Configuration of the Managed Database networks depends on the infrastructure in which the Managed Database is embedded.
+The configuration of networks for a managed database depends on the specifics of the infrastructure in which the managed database is embedded.

 Monitoring

-In Managed Databases, you can track the cluster status in the control panel:
+In managed databases, you can track the status of the cluster in the control panel:

-• view information about cluster node utilization and database load in the form of graphs in the control panel;
+• view information about cluster node utilization and database load in the form of charts in the control panel;

-Cluster and database metrics can also be exported in Prometheus format.
+Cluster node and database metrics can also be exported in Prometheus format.

-Read more about monitoring in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis, and Kafka.
+Learn more about monitoring in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis and Kafka.

 Backups

-In Managed Databases, cluster backups are created automatically using WAL-G. All databases except Redis support point-in-time recovery (Point-in-Time Recovery).
+In Managed Databases, cluster backups are created automatically using WAL-G. All databases except Redis support Point-in-Time Recovery.
 The frequency of backup creation depends on the selected database.

 Backups are stored isolated from backups of other users.
 Backups cannot be downloaded.
 Automatic backup creation cannot be disabled.

-Read more about backups in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, and Redis.
+Learn more about backups in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis.

 Scaling

-A Managed Database cluster can be scaled — for example, increase vCPU and RAM to improve cluster performance.
-You can select a configuration from a different line of configurations, but the disk type must match and the disk size must be larger.
+A managed database cluster can be scaled — for example, you can increase vCPU and RAM to improve cluster performance.
+You can select a configuration from a different plan line, but the disk type used must match and the disk size must be larger.

-Read more about scaling in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis, Kafka, and OpenSearch.
+Learn more about scaling in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis, Kafka and OpenSearch.

-By default, a cluster consists of one primary node — the master node.
-When connected to the master node, all operations are available: reading (SELECT) and writing (INSERT, UPDATE, DELETE, etc.).
+By default, the cluster consists of one primary node, or master node.
+When connected to the master node, all operations are available: reading (SELECT) and writing (INSERT, UPDATE, DELETE, and others).

-To provide cluster fault tolerance, add replicas — complete copies of the master node.
-They are only available for reading data (SELECT).
-If the master node is unavailable, replicas will assume its role, and the cluster will continue to operate normally.
-They can also be used to offload the master node during heavy read activity.
+To ensure cluster resiliency, add replicas — full copies of the master node.
+They are available for read-only access (SELECT).
+If the master node is unavailable, replicas will take over its role, and the cluster will continue to operate normally.
+They can also be used to reduce the load on the master node during intensive read operations.

-The cluster with replicas operates under an SLA — we guarantee 99.95% write availability and 99.99% read availability.
+An SLA applies to the cluster with replicas — we guarantee 99.95% write availability and 99.99% read availability.

 The node placement type in a cluster depends on whether the cluster has replicas, the type of pool in which the cluster is located, and the number of segments in the pool.

-Read more about fault tolerance in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis.
+Learn more about resiliency in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis.

 OpenSearch

-OpenSearch Managed Database cluster fault tolerance is affected by:
+OpenSearch managed database cluster resiliency is affected by:

 • index replication;